dswap

 • strideY: index increment for y.

-The N and stride parameters determine how values from x and y are accessed at runtime.
+The N and stride parameters determine how values in the strided arrays are accessed at runtime.
 For example, to swap in reverse order every other value in x with the first N elements of y,

 var Float64Array = require( '@stdlib/array/float64' );